Create a new JavaScript Heap reference for this model instance.

 update - The config to restore to, as returned by [Self::save] in

-either "json", "string" or "arraybuffer" format.Apply a group_by to the current [View], without modifying/resetting
+either "json", "string" or "arraybuffer" format.Loads a default plugin for the table named "superstore":

 await viewer.restore({group_by: ["State"]});

-via the [Self::restore] method.
+object, one which can be restored via the [Self::restore] method.

 const {group_by} = await viewer.restore();